AbstractEmbedded/AsyncVideoToolkit/README.md

 ## AsyncVideoPlayer

-A Video Player Application for Streaming Frames from Disk for Pixel-Accurate Rendering to High Resolution Display Outputs with Maximum Hardware Performance and Minimal Throughput Latency
+A Video Player for Streaming Frames from Disk for Pixel-Accurate Rendering to High Resolution Display Outputs with Maximum Hardware Performance and Minimal Throughput Latency

 ### Features